Here’s how to make falafel: the authentic way! It tastes just like a restaurant, herby and fried to crispy perfection—with a baked variation, too.

 Got those beautiful, crispy balls?
 Good!
 Here’s the best part: serving it!
 You can serve falafel as an appetizer with a dip, in a falafel sandwich, or on a fresh falafel salad.
 (One of Alex and my top food experiences of all time is the falafel sandwich at L’As du Falafel in Paris.
 Transcendental!)
 Here are our best falafel sauces and accompaniments:

-- Cucumber Sauce or Tzatziki: This Quick Cucumber Sauce is easy to whip up while you’re waiting for the dough to chill.
-Or try the even more authentic tzatziki, made ahead.
+- Cucumber Sauce or Tzatziki: This Tzatziki or Quick Cucumber Sauce is easy to whip up while you’re waiting for the dough to chill.

 - Dill Sauce: Try this Dill Sauce or Lemon Dill Sauce for an herby option.